 *The minimum sentence for a violation after two or more prior convictions for a felony drug offense have become final is a mandatory term of life imprisonment without release and a fine up to $20 million if an individual and $75 million if other than an individual.

 This policy prohibits the possession, use, manufacture, sale, or distribution of marijuana on University property or in University activities.
 Marijuana remains a controlled substance under federal law, and the University remains bound by federal laws prohibiting marijuana on University property or in its activities.
 This prohibition extends to all forms of marijuana, including state-law-authorized prescription medical or recreational marijuana.
-Students or employees seeking reasonable accommodations related to recovering from drug or alcohol dependencies, or a medical history which reflects treatment for substance abuse conditions, should contact the appropriate resource (the Disability Resource Center for students and Human Resources for employees).
+Students or employees seeking reasonable accommodations related to recovering from drug or alcohol dependencies, or a medical history that reflects treatment for substance abuse conditions, should contact the appropriate resource (Student Accessibility & Testing Services for students and Human Resources for employees).

 The use, misuse, and abuse of alcohol and other drugs can cause a number of problematic changes in behavior and physiology.
 Alcohol, especially in high doses or combined with medications or other drugs, can lead to violent behaviors including acquaintance rape, vandalism, fights, incidents of drinking and driving, injury, and other medical emergencies.
 If you discover someone who is excessively intoxicated, unconscious or in need of emergency assistance, please dial extension 4010 if on campus (816-501-4010), and 911 if off campus.
 Doing so may save someone's life.